Send Commissary at Noble County Jail, IN.

 Quick Facts

-• Send money orders payable to the inmate to Noble County Jail, PO Box 22, Albion, IN 46701 to have funds credited to their account.
+• Mail money orders (not cash or personal checks) payable to the inmate to Noble County Jail, PO Box 22, Albion, IN 46701 to credit the inmate’s account.

-• The jail does not accept cash or personal checks mailed for inmate account deposits; use money orders for mailed deposits.
+• Do not mail cash or personal checks — only money orders will be accepted for mailed deposits.

-• Commissary is available once per week for inmates who have funds.
+• Commissary is available to inmates and is passed once per week.

-• If an inmate lacks funds, the jail provides required hygiene and letter-writing items for indigent inmates.
+• If an inmate has no funds, the jail provides required hygiene and letter-writing items to indigent inmates.

 Common Questions

-Where do I send a money order for an inmate at Noble County Jail?
+Can I mail money to an inmate at Noble County Jail?

-Commissary is passed once per week for inmates who have funds.
-If someone has no money, required hygiene and letter-writing items are provided for indigent inmates.
+Commissary is available and is passed once per week for inmates who have funds.

 Other Guides for Noble County Jail, IN